MargaretKrutikova/p2p-book-library-ddd/Context.md

 Important to get the context boundaries right.

+Bounded contexts might encompass many workflows.
 A workflow might need to interact with many bounded contexts.

 ## Contexts in the current domain space